 Contact Devan at firstname.lastname@example.org

 Bawadden is the Deputy Communications Director at End Citizens United.
 Bawadden’s background in progressive politics began in field working on the 2014 gubernatorial race in Maine.
-Prior to joining the ECU team, Bawadden spent time working on Capitol Hill in Senator Angus King’s office.
+Prior to joining the ECU team, Bawadden interned on Capitol Hill in Senator Angus King’s office.

 Contact Bawadden at email@example.com